Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Numerical findings

 Finally, if $\gamma \neq 0$ and $P>2$, we have

-These results are corroborated by numerical simulations: in Fig. \ref{fig:sup_normal} we plot the number of examples $M$ w.r.t. $\gamma_C$ at different values of $P$.
-We recall that the critical load $\gamma_C$ is the load beyond which a black-out scenario emerges, as predicted by Hebbian storing, namely $\lim\limits_{\gamma\to\gamma_C^{-}}\m\neq 0$ and $\lim\limits_{\gamma\to \gamma_C^{+}} \m= 0$.
-When $M$ is chosen following the prescription in Eq. \eqref{eq:loadM}, supervised learning by Hebbian dense networks reaches the performances of standard storing by the P-spin Hopfield model, of the same density $P$ (i.e. the two schemes give rise to the same retrieval region).
+These results are corroborated by numerical simulations: in Fig. \ref{fig:sup_normal} we plot the number of examples $M$ w.r.t. $\gamma_C$ at different values of $P$ where we define the critical load $\gamma_C$ as the load beyond which a black-out scenario emerges, as predicted by Hebbian storing, namely $\lim\limits_{\gamma\to\gamma_C^{-}}\m\neq 0$ and $\lim\limits_{\gamma\to \gamma_C^{+}} \m= 0$.
+When $M$ is chosen following the prescription in Eq. \eqref{eq:loadM}, in supervised Hebbian learning a retrieval zone starts to appear.
+For $M \gg M_\otimes^{(sup)}$ supervised Hebbian learning and Hebbian storing -- set at a given interaction order $P$ -- yield analogous performances, namely, the retrieval regions resulting from the two schemes are the same.